-We are a growing team, with research and consulting affiliates in the areas of social services; equity, diversity and inclusion (EDI); monitoring & evaluation (M&E); adult education; human resources (HR); and addressing gender-based violence and workplace harassment.
+We are a growing team, with research and consulting affiliates in the areas of social services; Gender-based Analysis Plus (GBA Plus) equity, diversity, inclusion, and accessibility (EDIA); monitoring & evaluation (M&E); adult education; human resources (HR); and addressing gender-based violence and workplace harassment.

 Jhoanna Gonzales Miners, BA (Hons), MA

 CEO & Principal Consultant

 Jhoanna Gonzales Miners (she/her/we) is SEASONOVA’s founding CEO and Principal Consultant.
 She began her public service career in 1999, and have since worked in all levels of government across Canada.
 She has a Master of Arts from the University of Ottawa in Public and International Affairs, and a Bachelor of Arts (Honours) degree from the University of Manitoba.
 Jhoanna was the Manager of Research and Analysis at the Corporate Policy branch at the Nova Scotia Department of Justice.
 She was part of the Federal/Provincial/Territorial network of Status of Women Ministers and Senior Officials who helped pivot GBA to GBA Plus in 2010/11 and helped launch the first online GBA Plus training in May 2012.